comit-network/RFCs/RFC-002-SWAP.md

 #### `alpha_ledger`

-The `AlphaLedger` is the ledger on which the Sender sells and the Receiver buys[¹].
+The ledger on which the Sender sells and the Receiver buys[¹].

 ##### `value`
-`LedgerName`: the name of the ledger in ASCII (lower case). <!-- TODO: Issue needed as currently case sensitive -->
+The name of the ledger in ASCII (lower case). <!-- TODO: Issue needed as currently case sensitive -->

 ##### `parameters`